oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ## Task 6: Create the OKV SEPS Wallet

-It is often necessary to make connections to the database from shell scripts held on the filesystem.
-This can be a major security issue if these scripts contain the database connection details.
-One solution is to use OS Authentication, and Oracle gives you the option of using a **Secure External Password Store (SEPS)** where the Oracle login credentials are stored in a client-side Oracle Wallet.
-Here, this will enable seperation of duties between DBAs who no longer need to know the OKV password and the OKV administrators!
+Whenever a database accesses an endpoint, the database needs to provide the endpoint credentials.
+Instead of entering the endpoint password manually, Oracle gives you the option of using a **Secure External Password Store (SEPS)** where the endpoint credentials are stored in an Oracle Wallet.
+Doing this enables separation of duties between DBAs who no longer need to know the wallet password and the OKV administrators!

 1. Put the OKV Endpoint password into the SEPS Wallet